 1. It is cross-platform

-The framework has a shared codebase for different operational systems and a bridge to invoke the rendering.
+The framework has a shared codebase for different operating systems and a bridge to invoke the rendering.
 Basically, it means that you can write one React Native component for the Android TV app, and it will smoothly and seamlessly work on other Smart TV devices.
-The feature makes the development process faster (and cheaper, since it is usually hourly-paid).
-Plus, in the future, you can quickly turn the app into an Apple TV app with no headache, and multiply your audience.
+This feature makes the development process faster (and cheaper, since it is usually hourly-paid).
+Plus, in the future, you can quickly turn the app into an Apple TV app and multiply your audience.

 2. Native-like performance